MiVHQW/Word-List-to-Anki/README.md

 The source for the meanings is the Duden.
 # Usage

-1. Alter the file _words.txt_ in the root directory and **insert your words**.
+1. Alter the file _words.txt_ in the Input directory and **insert your words**.
 Insert **one word per line**.

 2. **Execute** _word_list_to_anki.py_.

-3. You find your exportable file as _export_words.txt_ in the root directory.
+3. You find your exportable file as _export_words.txt_ in the Output directory.
 You can import this file as a tab separated text file into Anki.
+Words that could not be found in the duden will be saved in _error_words.txt_ in the Output directory.

 # Example